CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/architecture.md

 ## Single Server Architecture

-Cortex Innovation and v7.2 can run side-by-side, allowing flows to be built and run for both of them from the same Gateway instance.
+CORTEX Innovation and v7.2 can run side-by-side, allowing flows to be built and run for both of them from the same Gateway instance.
 They each require a different set of back-end components to be installed.
-Innovation can be added to a Cortex v7.2 installation by using the existing hardware.
+Innovation can be added to a CORTEX v7.2 installation by using the existing hardware.
 The only components shared by both Innovation and v7.2 are Gateway and its databases.

 The minimum architecture for adding Innovation to a v7.2 Single Site, Single Server system is as follows: